meadowsys/js-builders/README.md

 # wiwi-wasm

+**This repo has been archived.** All further development of this package has been moved to a subpackage in [meadowsys/wiwi](https://github.com/meadowsys/wiwi).

 Nicer, higher level APIs for working with JavaScript from Rust (WASM), mostly revolving around builder-style APIs

 ## MSRV